malloc-nbytes/far/README.md

 ```bash
 python3 far <path> <query> <replace> <-flag>
 ```

+If given a path to a directory, it will explore all subdirectories and search through all files.
+If given a file, it will only search through that file.

 Flags are:

 `-e` exact occurrences, uses regex to find exact matches to `query`